ravn/streamtuples/README.md

 and  `right()` plus `left()` which returns the two values stored in the stream tuple.

-COMPILATION
+COMPILATION & DEPLOYMENT
 ---

 Required:
 * Java 9 (for tests, library is compiled for Java 8+)

-* "ziptool" on the PATH
+Create new version:
+1. `mvn clean install`
+1. `mvn -f streamtuples release:prepare -DpushChanges=false`
+1. `git checkout streamtuples-X.X`
+1. `mvn -f streamtuples clean deploy`
+1. `git checkout master`
+1. `git push --tags && git push`

+If any fails, clean and start over.
+ONLY push when everything is in perfect order!
+Note this is different from the typical way of doing this, because I want to have better control of the deploy process.
+Maven is badly overengineered there.

 Only the library itself is intended to go to Maven Central.

-/tra 2018-03-07
+/tra 2018-03-19